-Any complaint received from a third party representative such as Trading Standards or the Citizens Advice Bureau should be immediately referred to Nick Cookson.
+Any complaint received from a third party representative such as Trading Standards or the Citizens Advice Bureau should be immediately referred to Lisa Dodgson.

 Public Complaints procedure

-- Informs you that you may refer the handling of the complaint to the Legal Ombudsman if you are dissatisfied with the response, the timeframe for doing so and full contact details.
+- a holding response which explains why we are still not in a position to make a final response, give reasons for the further delay and inform you that you may refer the handling of the complaint to the Legal Ombudsman (address detailed below) if you are dissatisfied with the delay.

-5. If you are not satisfied with our response, or if a complaint is not resolved after eight weeks, you may refer the complaint to –
+If you are not satisfied with our response or if a complaint is not resolved after eight weeks, you may refer the complaint to:

 Tel: 0300 555 0333